ED: Scroll/Skim/or Skip (S/S/S)…

 More and more, I found myself wringing my brain like a Checker cab wash sponge, dozing off at the Selectric keys, pumping Joe DiMaggio strong and black, taking spooky mind-clearing riverwalk runs past Marina City and the Merchandise Mart, cat naps on the 16th floor reception area sofa, back at it come the light of day—until my head felt like a porker on a platter, mentally disconnected from all bodily reality.

-“That’s right,” Lacey added, after gaining a read on a Ralph Wellen deep in situational thought.
+“That’s right,” Lacey added, after gaining a read on a Ralph Desman deep in situational thought.
 “Communicate what’s on their minds, not what’s on yours.”

-Closing the door behind me, I leaned back in my chair, propped feet atop the desk and dialed my little radio up to a medley of Bob Seger and the Silver Bullet Bland.
+Closing the door behind me, I leaned back in my chair, propped feet atop the desk and dialed my little radio up to a medley of the Silver Bullet Band.
 Break in the action, a mindless moment to recharge for another round of sales sheets and brochures.

 Getting a little tedious, I thought, hardly advertising at its most Hollywood groundbreaking and glamorous.
 But this hacking was better than that hacking, I rolled the chair over to glance down over the Pioneer Court cab zone.
-I’d turned in my last trip sheet, so what was not to like, right—until Andrea at the reception desk rang through to my office extension, an emergency phone call from my dad.
+I’d turned in my last trip sheet, so what was not to like, right—until Andrea at the reception desk rang through to my office extension, an emergency phone call from my dad and mom’s doctor.

 “You’re the son?
 Well, sorry, young man, but the tumors are rapidly metastasizing…”